-Amount to be

-Registered

-Title of Each Class of Securities to be Registered

-Common stock, par value \$0.001 per share (2)

-Proposed Maximum

-Offering Price

-Per Share (1)

-Proposed

-Maximum

-Aggregate Offering

-Price (2)(3)

-Amount of

-Registration

-Fee (4) (5)
+Amount to be Proposed Maximum Offering Price Proposed Maximum Aggregate Offering Amount of Registration Title of Each Class of Securities to be Registered Registered Per Share (1) Price (2)(3) Fee (6) Common stock, par value \$0.001 per share (2) 2,300,000 \$6.00 \$13,800,000 \$1,505.58 Representative's Warrants to purchase Common Stock (3) - - - - Shares of Common Stock issuable upon exercise of the Representative's Warrants (4)(5) Total: 161,000 \$7.25 \$1,167,250 \$14,967,250 \$127.35 \$1,632.93

-(1) Estimated solely for the purpose of computing the amount of the registration fee in accordance with Rule 457(o) under the Securities Act of 1933, as amended.
+- (1) Estimated solely for the purpose of computing the amount of the registration fee in accordance with Rule 457(o) under the Securities Act of 1933, as amended.
 Our common stock is not traded on any national exchange but is traded as of the date of this prospectus on the OTCQB marketplace.
-The offering price is based on the average of the bid and the ask price of our common stock on that market on April 20, 2021 and as set forth by our executives.

-- (2) Includes the aggregate offering price of up to 300,000 additional shares (equivalent to 15% of the total number of securities sold in this offering) that the underwriters have the option to purchase to cover over-allotment, if any. - (3) Estimated solely for the purpose of calculating the registration fee pursuant to Rule 457(c) under the Securities Act. - (4) Estimated solely for the purpose of computing the amount of the registration fee pursuant to Rule 457(o) under the Securities Act. - (5) \$1,505.58 has previously been paid via Fedwire.
+The offering price is based on the average of the bid and the ask price of our common stock on that market on April 20, 2021 and as set forth by our executives. - (2) Includes the aggregate offering price of up to 300,000 additional shares (equivalent to 15% of the total number of securities sold in this offering) that the underwriters have the option to purchase to cover over-allotment, if any. - (3) In accordance with Rule 457(g) under the Securities Act, because the shares of the common stock underlying the Representative's Warrants are registered hereby, no separate registration fee is required with respect to the Representative's Warrants registered hereby. - (4) Includes shares of common stock which may be issued upon exercise of additional warrants which may be issued upon exercise of 45-day option granted to the underwriters to cover over-allotment, if any. - (5) Estimated solely for the purpose of calculating the registration fee pursuant to Rule 457(g) under the Securities Act of 1933, as amended, based on an estimated proposed maximum aggregate offering price of the Representative's Warrants of \$1,167,250.
+Assumes the full exercise of the underwriter's over-allotment option. - (6) \$1,505.58 has previously been paid via Fedwire.